andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 1,500 feet into the cerulean Norwegian sky.
-If we were standing on the pavement on 5th Avenue the top of this mountain would look down of the tip of the spire of the Empire State Building.
+If we were standing on the pavement on 5th Avenue the top of this mountain would look down of the tip of the Empire State Building.
 It looks an insurmountable task; a hopeless fight against the relentless tug of gravity.

 <p class="block-quote">